best-practice-and-impact/govcookiecutter/docs/contributing_guide/modify_govcookiecutter.md

 Values that are lists are shown as numerical options to the user, with the first list element as the default value.

 Note that these default values can also contain Jinja templating!
-For example, the default response for `repo_name` is actually based on `project_name`, but with all characters in lowercase, and any spaces replaced with hyphens.

 ## Validating user entries